symsoft/ecc-api-guide/batches.md

 | FAILED | No order could be created for the request, e.g. due to that the subscription was not found |
 | PROCESSING | An order has been created and provisioning is ongoing |
 | COMPLETED | The order has successfully completed |

+Note that if a provisioning of an order fails, the status of the corresponding API request will still be _PROCESSING_.
+More information about API requests with status _PROCESSING_ can be retrieved by querying the [Orders](orders.md) resource using the _orderid_ corresponding to the API request.

 Batches will be automatically removed after 60 days.